h585660/Arbeidsmarked-status/README.md

 ## Motivation

-So, here's the deal: I should be working on one of my 10 different studying obligations, so this is as much a stress relief as it is meant to be useful😅 But hey, what can I say?
+So, here's the deal: I should be working on one of my 10 different studying obligations, so this is as much a stress reliever as it is meant to be useful😅 But hey, what can I say?
 Coding is my passion! 💻

 ## What it Does